Deepaksadhwani/Deepaksadhwani/README.md

 - Bachelor in Computer Applications from Jaipur National University

 💻 **Passion:**
-Passion: I'm deeply committed to the software field, driven by a determination to grind until I find solutions.
+I'm deeply committed to the software field, driven by a determination to grind until I find solutions.
 I love exploring new tech and solving tough problems.
 Creating impactful, innovative solutions is what fuels my passion.

 ## 🌐 Socials: